scalatron/scalatron.github.com/index.md

 ## You Want To Organize a Tournament?

 The basic idea is that a fun, competitive environment and a self-paced tutorial (pdf) that provides quick results is a great way to quickly become productive in a new language.

+Source code for the Scalatron server, tools and APIs

 ## You Want To Make Scalatron Better?